 Set a Budget

-Know how much you—or your client, if you're in the business—can reasonably spend to get the product or service out there to a receptive market.
+Know how much your client can reasonably spend to get the product or service out there to a receptive market.

 Do your research on costs.
 You might have to go start out small.